-The major professor will provide an updated progress report to the Graduate Committee by email the first week of April evaluating whether the student has made satisfactory progress on the thesis or project paper and will be able to hold a spring (fourth semester) defense and graduation or be granted an exception to hold them in the summer.
-Students will receive notification about decisions on continuation of funding for the PhD and information about funding assignments for fall after the final spring faculty meeting, and after budgets are finalized.
+The major professor will provide an updated progress report to the Graduate Committee by email the first week of April, evaluating whether the student has made satisfactory progress on the thesis or project paper and will be able to hold a spring (fourth semester) defense and graduation or be granted an exception to hold them in the summer.
+Students will receive notification about decisions on continuation of funding for the PhD and information about funding assignments for fall in their annual letter.
 Continuation of funding is provisional, contingent upon successful and timely completion of the MS degree requirements and approval of Request for Continuation to PhD forms (see below).

-4.10.1 Procedure for Application of Continuing Master's Students to PhD Program
+Procedure for Application of Continuing Master's Students to PhD Program